 There are many reasons why mowing wet grass is a bad idea, and it's not only heavy rainstorms that pose a problem.
 Lighter rains are enough to create conditions less than ideal for cutting lawns.
 While early-morning mowing may be a great fit for your schedule, the dew on the lawn is enough to make it a big mistake for your landscaping.

 Cutting Wet Grass Can Hurt Your Lawn

-The resulting uneven look would be bad enough, but when you try to cut damp grass, the result is a tear rather than a clean cut.
-Such tears open the door for fungus.
-Moisture provides a medium for fungus to spread.
-So when you mow a lawn that's wet, you're creating a perfect storm for fungal infestations.
+The resulting uneven look would be bad enough, but when you try to cut damp grass—the result is a tear rather than a clean cut.
+These tears open the door for fungus and moisture provides a medium for fungus to spread, so when you mow a lawn that's wet, you're creating a perfect storm for fungal infestations.

 Fungal diseases can also develop on a lawn that has been cut after a rainstorm through the grass clippings, which form bigger clumps under such conditions.
 These clippings mat down, restricting healthy airflow.
 An excess of grass clippings that fall on your lawn can lead to a fungal disease known as "brown spot."
 Meanwhile, the wet grass clippings that stick to the underside of the mower deck—if allowed to remain there—invite mold, which can then be spread to your turf.

 Finally, even the simple act of making passes up and down a wet lawn with your machine can hurt your lawn.
 The wheels sink down into a moist surface in a way that they won't when the ground is dry.
 At worst, the wheels will form ruts in the surface, directly damaging the grass.
 At best, they will cause the soil to become compacted, which causes damage over time.